Dr Aziz Barez

 Email: timfoxleyaol [dot] com

 Tim Foxley is an independent political and military analyst, who has been studying Afghanistan since 2001.
-He was a UK government political and military analyst on Afghanistan for both the Ministry of Defence and the Foreign Office.
+He is a Research Fellow with the European Foundation for South Asian Studies (EFSAS).
+He was a UK government political and military analyst on Afghanistan for both the Ministry of Defence and the Foreign Office over several decades.
 He was awarded an MBE for his Afghanistan work in 2005.
 In 2006 and 2011 he worked as a senior analyst in the ISAF headquarters in Kabul.
 He worked for four years at the world-acclaimed international think-tank, SIPRI, in Stockholm as their Afghanistan and regional specialist.
-He has considerable experience in producing research to assist Afghan refugees, having now delivered over 300 expert reports for a range of Afghan clients in the UK.
+He has considerable experience in producing research to assist Afghan asylum seekers, having now delivered over 500 expert reports for a range of Afghan clients in the UK.
 He has excellent impartial research, analysis and communication skills.

 Email: c [dot] francomac [dot] com